-I recently started working at Littledown after coming out of University.
+I started working at Littledown after coming out of University.
 After working in similar previous roles, I have been very impressed with the professionalism, commitment and ability of other staff.
 Staff work together in professional teams to facilitate the development of pupils educationally and personally.
 For me this makes the job very enjoyable and rewarding.
 I am huge sports fanatic, and being a proud Welshman, am of course a keen rugby fan and player.

 Teacher – Leanne Malone

 I have recently joined Littledown School as a teacher and feel very content here.
 I have had experience of working within similar provisions, and have been overwhelmed with the support Littledown offer.
 Staff work together holistically to ensure pupil progress, often showing that skills can be transferred to the real world.
 Through constant communication staff are able to meet pupil needs in a personalised manner.
 This makes my job very rewarding as the pupils are at the heart of everything we do.
 I love learning new things and experiencing new places!